vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 same host, public data will transfer many times from original volume which causes a lot of bandwidth-wasting.

 As a result, it is currently inevitable to take a long time for booting a large number of homogeneous VMs in Openstack.

 Use Cases
 ----------
-deployer impact: for users who want to fast boot multiple homogeneous VMs, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume", then you can launch a large number of VMs within 2 minutes.
+Deployer impact: for users who want to fast boot multiple homogeneous VMs, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume", then you can launch a large number of VMs within 2 minutes.
 There is also an optional choice to indicate how to create a snapshot, vmthunder support two kinds of snapshot:

-(i) VMM-snapshot: using VMM to create a snapshot, which supports all kinds of virtual machine technology like Xen, Virtual BOX, VMWare etc.
+- VMM-snapshot: using VMM to create a snapshot, which supports all kinds of virtual machine technology like Xen, Virtual BOX, VMWare etc.
-(ii)DM-snapshot: using device mapper module to create a snapshot upon two volumes.
+- DM-snapshot: using device mapper module to create a snapshot upon two volumes.
 One volume contains a base image with cache(snapshot_origin) for on-demand data transfer.
 The other volume(diff volume) is used to store diff-image.Defaultly, vmthunder use DM-snapshot to create a snapshot.

 Project Priority
 -----------------